65+ identity theft statistics to know going into 2025

 Identity theft does not have a standardized, nationwide definition.

-Some sources differentiate identity theft from identity fraud, treating them as two distinct incidents.
+Some sources differentiate identity theft from identity fraud, treating them as two distinct types of incidents.

 However, throughout this article, we’ll use the terms “identity theft” and “identity fraud” interchangeably, following the definition provided by the Bureau of Justice Statistics.